Bitget Wallet Card

 Limit Type Amount

-ATM Withdrawal Limit Feature not available
+ATM Withdrawal Limit Feature availability varies by region

 Minimum Spend Requirement None